Edison NJ Robbery Lawyer

 4) Defendant acted purposely; even if bodily injury was inflicted recklessly.

-Contact a Perth Amboy NJ Robbery Attorney to Discuss Your Case
+Contact a North Brunswick Robbery Attorney to Discuss Your Case

-At the Law Offices of Proetta & Oliver, our attorneys often see less severe crimes such as shoplifting or simple assault quickly develop into 2nd degree robbery charges.
+At Proetta & Oliver, our attorneys often see less severe crimes such as shoplifting or simple assault quickly develop into 2nd degree robbery charges.
 This can occur, for example when during the commission of a shoplifting, force is used against a security guard.
 Another common example occurs during a physical fight if money or a cell phone is taken from the victim.
+No matter the particular facts of your case, you can rest assured we have probably come across it before.
 We represent clients charged with robbery in Middlesex County and throughout New Jersey, including Monroe Township, Metuchen, Colonia, Cranbury, and North Brunswick.
 If you or a loved one has been charged with robbery or another criminal offense in New Jersey, feel free to contact our Edison office anytime for a free initial consultation at (732) 659-9600.
+We will take the time to learn about the specific facts of your case and give you an honest assessment of what we think.